canonical/brand-store-documentation/docs/tutorial/create-ubuntu-core-image.rst

 number from the DMI table.

-Ensure that the Brand account is a :ref:`Publisher <setting-roles>` in your :ref:`Base store <base-stores>` and `login to the Brand account <https://documentation.ubuntu.com/snapcraft/stable/how-to/publishing/authenticate/>`_.
+Ensure that the Brand account is a :ref:`Publisher <setting-roles>` in your :ref:`Base store <base-stores>` and `log in to the Brand account <https://documentation.ubuntu.com/snapcraft/stable/how-to/publishing/authenticate/>`_.

 Register the gadget snap name in your Base store and push the initial revision: